1880, Yi Dynasty; mother 0f pearl, pear wood, brass, silk lining, Kangwha Island. 30″w, 14″ d, 18.5″ h

-This beautiful little table was found on Kangwha Island, a political prison colony for the Kingdom of Korea for two thousand years.
-It was found after the Japanese Occupation.
+This magnificent little desk was found on Kangwha Island after the Japanese Occupation.
+The island was a political prison colony for the Kingdom of Korea for two thousand years.
 Double dragons motif on furniture is very rare.
 A five claws dragon is the insignia for a king.
-A four claws dragon was the insignia for a nobleman.
-This writing desk with four claws dragon probably belonged to a high ranking nobleman or member of his family.
+A four claws dragon is the insignia for a nobleman.
+This writing desk with four claws dragon probably belonged to a high ranking nobleman.

 Chairs were not used in Korea until modern times.
 The furniture was built low to accommodate persons seated on the floor.
 This little desk is a splendid example of an essential piece of furniture for a Yi Dynasty gentleman.
 The master of the house would sit on a large, thick, rectangular mat on the “ondol” (heated ) floor.
 The low desk would be placed directly in front of him, and an armrest would be placed at his side.
 His book chests would be arranged along the side wall.